Pride flag: Lesbian

-Gallery of lesbian pride flags

 Non-binary

-The non-binary pride flag was created in 2014 by activist Kye Rowan.
-Each stripe color represents different types of non-binary identities: Yellow for people who identify outside of the gender binary, white for nonbinary people with multiple genders, purple for those with a mixture of both male and female genders, and black for agender individuals.
+The non-binary pride flag was created in 2014 by Kye Rowan.
+Each stripe color represents different types of non-binary identities: yellow for people who identify outside of the gender binary, white for non-binary people with multiple genders, purple for those with a mixture of both male and female genders, and black for agender individuals.

-Under the non-binary umbrella are all those people who identify off the gender binary.
-There are many different identities within this category including androgyny, genderqueerness (which includes agender, ceterosexual, genderfluid, intergender, among others), third gender, and transgender.

 Pansexuality

 The pansexual pride flag was introduced in October 2010 in a Tumblr blog ("Pansexual Pride Flag").
 It has three horizontal bars that are pink, yellow and blue.
 "The pink represents being attracted to women, the blue being attracted to men, and the yellow for being attracted to everyone else"; such as non-binary gender identities.

 Transgender

 The transgender pride flag was designed by transgender woman Monica Helms in 1999.
-It was first shown at a pride parade in Phoenix, Arizona, US, in 2000.
+It was first publicly displayed at a pride parade in Phoenix, Arizona, US, in 2000.
 It was flown from a large public flagpole in San Francisco's Castro District beginning November 19, 2012, in commemoration of the Transgender Day of Remembrance.
 The flag represents the transgender community and consists of five horizontal stripes: two light blue, two pink, with a white stripe in the center.
 Helms described the meaning of the flag as follows:

 Philadelphia became the first county government in the United States to raise the transgender pride flag in 2015.
 It was raised at City Hall in honor of Philadelphia's 14th Annual Trans Health Conference, and remained next to the US and City of Philadelphia flags for the entirety of the conference.
 Then-Mayor Michael Nutter gave a speech in honor of the trans community's acceptance in Philadelphia.